NeuroTechX/ntx_slack_archive/_toronto.md

  >To everyone heading to the event tonight, I'm sure it will be a great one!
 I would like to be able to make it, but, duty calls... happy networking everyone :slightly_smiling_face:

+9/20/2017 3:58 PM

+ **dano** :

+ >omg guys, all kinds of stuff to cover at this week's hacknight